 | Roca | 29% vs. 52-56% incarceration | 3 years |

 These programs succeed because they target high-risk youth with sufficient intensity.
 C2C® provides 176 hours of wraparound services over six months, reaching adolescents others can’t engage.
-You don’t have to wait for motivation, evidence shows structured intervention creates it.
+Evidence shows structured intervention creates motivation rather than waiting for it.

 Frequently Asked Questions